 About us

-The James Joyce Tower at Sandycove is as unique literary location.
-The museum, opened in 1962, celebrates James Joyce and his great epic Ulysses.
-In 2012 the local community came together to save the museum from possible closure and since then the spirit of volunteerism has been at the heart of the organisation.
-The work of our curator, Dr Alice Ryan, is supported by volunteers at all levels including on the Board, as day coordinators and as front of house volunteers.
+In 2012, the local community came together to save the museum from possible closure, and since then a strong spirit of volunteerism has remained at the heart of the organisation.
+The work of our curator, Dr Alice Ryan, is supported by volunteers at every level from the Board and day coordinators to our front-of-house teams.

 The mission of Joyce Tower & Museum CLG is to manage, operate and promote the James Joyce Tower as a key cultural attraction and to contribute to Joyce’s literary legacy, under license from Dún Laoghaire Rathdown County Council.